EMPTYVOID-DEV/create-split-app/README.md

 ## Notes

-1. If using Lucia without a database tool, update `src/lib/auth/lucia.ts` with your desired adapter.
+1. If you selected Lucia and `no-orm`, update `src/lib/auth/lucia.ts` with your desired adapter.
 2. The CLI uses SQLite as the default database with Prisma or Drizzle.
-It also includes `better-sqlite3` with Drizzle.
+It also includes `better-sqlite3` for Drizzle.
-3. You need to migrate your database schema before use when using Prisma or Drizzle.
+3. The CLI will automatically migrate changes to the local SQLite database.
+4. When using Lucia with either Drizzle or Prisma, the CLI will write routes which handle GitHub and email-password authentication.
+5. For GitHub authentication, you need to set two environment variables: `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.
+Learn more [here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
+6. When working with Socket.IO, if you change the port where the Express server is listening, make sure to update the `dev-express`script.
+Learn more [here](https://kit.svelte.dev/docs/adapter-node).

 ## Contributing